-- Betting - much like slot machines.
-Supervision and awareness of risks need to be improved.
-They will focus on creating a safer environment for players.
+Betting: much like slot machines, supervision and awareness of risks needs to be improved.
+The Icelandic Government will focus on creating a safer environment for players.

 What's new in 2023

-Unfortunately, not much.
-There are constant talks in the parliament regarding gambling legislation.
-Some parliament members are eager to make changes in the current situation.
-Other parliament members are less interested in permitting gambling.
-And currently, the relevant governing bodies will continue along with their action plans, without making any significant changes.
+Some parliament members are keen to amend the current regulations in line with other countries, while others have less interest in permitting gambling.
+And currently, the relevant governing bodies will maintain their existing policies, without making any significant changes.

 We could write more about the current legislative environment for gambling in Iceland.
 However, all signs suggest that the regulations will remain as they are for the foreseeable future.